Triangle-Free Equimatchable Graphs: Structure of Triangle-Free Equimatchable Graphs

 In order to show how components of $G\backslash C$ are connected to $C$, we first focus on how each edge of $G\backslash C$ is connected to $C$.
 The next lemma guarantees that each edge of $G\backslash C$ induces a $C_4$ with at least one edge of $C$ in $G$.

 \begin{lemma} Let $G$ be a connected triangle-free EFC-graph and $C$ be an induced odd cycle in $G$.
-Then each edge of $G\backslash C$ induces a $C_4$ with at least one edge of $C$ in such a way that for the edge $xy$ of $G\backslash C$, if the vertex $x$ is adjacent to a vertex $v \in C$, then the vertex $y$ is adjacent to a neighbor of $v$ in $C$.
-Furthermore, the neighborhood of the endpoints of an edge of $G\backslash C$ in $C$ induce a path in such a way that triangle-freeness is preserved. \end{lemma} \begin{proof} Let $G$ be a connected triangle-free EFC-graph, $C$ be an induced odd cycle in $G$, and $H$ be a component of $G\backslash C$.
+Then each edge of $G\backslash C$ induces a $C_4$ with at least one edge of $C$.
+Furthermore, the neighborhood of the endpoints of an edge of $G\backslash C$ in $C$ induce a path. \end{lemma} \begin{proof} Let $G$ be a connected triangle-free EFC-graph, $C$ be an induced odd cycle in $G$, and $H$ be a component of $G\backslash C$.
 By Theorem \ref{KnnProof}, $H$ is isomorphic to $K_{n,n}$ for some nonnegative integer $n$.
 Consider an edge joining a vertex of $H$ and a vertex of $C$, say the edge $xv$, where $x \in H$ and $v \in C$.
 Such an edge always exists in $G$ since $G$ is connected.
 Then we need to show that all neighbors of $x$ in $H$ are adjacent to a neighbor of $v$ in $C$.
 Assume to the contrary that there exists a neighbor of $x$ in $H$, say $y$, that is adjacent to none of the neighbors $v'$ and $v''$ of $v$ in $C$.
 Then the vertices $y$, $v'$ and $v''$ form an independent set of size three and $G\backslash \{y, {v}', v''\}$ has a perfect matching containing the edges $xv$, a perfect matching of the path $C\backslash\{v,{v}', v''\}$ which has an even number of vertices, and a perfect matching of randomly matchable graph $G\backslash (C \cup \{x,y\})$.
 Since it contradicts with Lemma \ref{independent-set}, we deduce that there exists an edge joining $y$ and at least one of $\{v', v''\}$.
 Hence, all neighbors of $x$ in $H$ are adjacent to at least one of the vertices $v'$ and $v''$.
 Without loss of generality, assume that $y$ is adjacent to $v'$ in $C$.
 In a similar way, one can observe that all neighbors of $y$ in $H$ are adjacent to at least one neighbor of $v'$ in $C$.
 Therefore, we conclude that each edge in $H$ induce a $C_4$ with at least one edge in $C$ since $H$ is isomorphic to $K_{n,n}$ for some nonnegative integer $n$.
-In addition, one can easily observe that the neighborhood of the endpoints of an edge of $G\backslash C$ in $C$ induce a path such that triangle-freeness is preserved, as desired. \( \) \end{proof}
+In addition, it follows from the above discussion that the neighborhood of the endpoints of an edge of $G\backslash C$ in $C$ induce a path, as desired. \( \) \end{proof}

 The next lemma, which describes induced triangle-free EFC subgraphs of $G$, is the primary tool for our characterization of triangle-free EFC-graphs.